Union Pacific Districts

 Northwestern District

-Created in 1936, including the Oregon and Washington divisions.
+When the Northwestern District was created in 1936, it included the Oregon and Washington divisions.
 The separation point between the Northwestern District and the Central District was at Huntington, Oregon.

 Also in February 1948, the Idaho Division was removed from the South-Central District and added to the Northwestern District.
 The Idaho Division included the line from Granger, Wyoming, westward to McCammon and Pocatello, Idaho, and continuing westward to Pendleton, Oregon.